ravendb/bootcamp/src/unit1/lesson1/README.md

 1. Select `Databases` on the left panel
 2. In the right panel, click on the name of the database you just created (that is empty for a while)
-3. In the left panel, click on `Settings`, and then `Create Sample Data`
+3. In the left panel, click on `Tasks`, and then `Create Sample Data`

 ![Fig 3](media/26de5d4d9b2cf6a0f8867677aa776b45.png)